Payroll assurance scheme

-- Improvements in process lead to greater effectiveness and efficiencies within the payroll function in turn leading to overall time and cost savings for the organisation
+- Improvements in the process lead to greater effectiveness and efficiencies within the payroll function in turn leading to overall time and cost savings for the organisation

 - Use of the PAS accreditation logo on your organisation’s communications and marketing materials will demonstrate to employees, customers and suppliers that your organisation is dedicated to compliance and best practice

 - Increased staff motivation and improvements in productivity as it demonstrates the organisation’s investment in the staff’s learning and skills development and the willingness to continuously review process for the better